-The default mode network is more strongly engaged by verbal than by visual recollection: A neuroimaging meta-analysis
+Verbal recollection engages the default mode network more strongly than visual recollection: A meta-analysis and semantic scaffolding account

 View ID Name Type